hamblinjm/crossfit/Readme.md

----
-title: "Predicting Crossfit Rank from Athletes' Profiles"
-layout: post
-author: jessica-hamblin, skimbal_22, bradenwellman
-post-image: /
-description: Show how using athlete's profiles provides some information to predict how well they will do in competition.
-tags:
-- regression
-- knn
-- decision tree
-- crossfit
-- athlete
----

 # Predicting Crossfit Competition Rank from Athletes' Profiles

 Our group was interested in finding out how to design personalized workouts that would help an individual improve the most.
 To do this, we found a database of